Fireman's Fund Insurance Company: Timeline

 1984 — Insured the ABC telecast of the 1984 Olympics.

 1985 — Fireman's Fund was sold off by American Express and became an independent company.

-1991 — Allianz AG acquired Fireman's Fund.
+1991 — Allianz acquired Fireman's Fund.

-2001 — All of the company's 109 New York employees located in the south tower of the World Trade Center survived the terrorist attack.
+2001 — All of the company's 109 New York employees located in the south tower of the World Trade Center survived the September 11 attacks.

 2004 — Fireman's Fund launched the Heritage Program, a recommitment of its founding philanthropic mission to support the fire service.
 Grants are given to local fire departments to help purchase new equipment, tools and training.

 2006 — Created the first green insurance products in the United States.

 2014 — Announced that Allianz Global Corporate & Specialty would fully integrate the commercial Property/Casualty business of Fireman's Fund beginning in January 2015.

 2015 — ACE Limited, a Swiss insurance company, agrees to purchase Fireman's Fund personal lines business for $365 million.

 2016 — ACE combined with and adopted the Chubb name in January 2016 after the acquisition was completed.

 2019 — Fireman's Fund moves out of its Novato complex, leaving for a smaller complex in Petaluma.
 The building lies abandoned, but proposals have been made to turn the complex into housing.

-2020 — Fireman’s Fund Insurance Company was sued by Lionsgate for $1.62 million following the death of a cast member and a fire that destroyed a Hungarian studio during the shooting of its 2018 film "Robin Hood".
+2020 — Fireman's Fund Insurance Company was sued by Lionsgate for $1.62 million following the death of a cast member and a fire that destroyed a Hungarian studio during the shooting of its 2018 film Robin Hood.

+2025- Bay West Development intends to initiate demolition of the former Fireman’s Fund office campus on or shortly after September 8, 2025.
+The expected start of demolition is tentative and subject to change.
+The demolition process will include removing the existing office buildings, parking lots, on-site utilities, man-made pond, landscaping, and other constructed improvements within the area bounded by East Campus Drive, West Campus Drive, and San Marin Drive.